 - Follow the prompts

-PMC Coordinator Drop-ins: If you are a returning student, you can see your PMC Coordinator for 20 minutes.
+PMC Coordinator Drop-ins: If you are a returning student, you can see your PMC Coordinator for 20 minutes, on a drop-in and first-come-first-served basis.
 Arrive early because spaces fill up quickly, especially early in the term!
-For the drop-in schedule, click here.

 Accessible Career Transitions (ACT): Meet with a specialized Career Services consultant to work on finding employment and career planning: www.carleton.ca/career/act.